 These are just a few samples of how even an organization that isn’t selling a product can have very important conversion goals.

 Now, using the newsletter example above, you can create a realistic conversion goal.

 Remember, 1,000 email recipients, 100 article clicks, 5 contacts, 1 sale.

 So, if you want to grow your leads to 10 with 2 closed sales, you’ll need to grow your newsletter to 2,000 subscribers.
-Check out this super simple sales funnel calculator spreadsheet thingy to see what I mean.

 Each conversion goal you create needs to be tied to a realistic plan.
 To simply say “we want more sales” is not a conversion goal.
 It’s a wish. (there’s a song lyric in there somewhere but I can’t think of it, help!)

 Content drives conversion!